AnnAl1na/HELEN/README.md

 # HELEN (High-End Learning Environment)

-HELEN is an AI-powered application designed to assist visually impaired students in interacting with educational PDFs.
+HELEN is an AI-powered RAG based application designed to assist visually impaired students in interacting with educational PDFs.
 It utilizes a chat interface with accessible features, voice control for interacting with documents, and an AI-driven quiz section for evaluating student responses.

 ## Features